tiagordc/node-red-contrib-ui-actions/README.md

 ![npm](https://img.shields.io/npm/v/node-red-contrib-ui-actions)
 ![npm](https://img.shields.io/npm/dm/node-red-contrib-ui-actions)

-Custom node-red dashboard controls that support different actions.
+Have you tried to disable a button in the node-red dashboard?
+Or set the value of a text input in a different flow?

-Have you tried to disable a button in the dashboard?
-Or set the value fo a text input in a different flow?
+This project is a set of custom dashboard nodes that support advanced control of the UI.

 To report an issue use the project [GitHub](https://github.com/tiagordc/node-red-contrib-ui-actions/issues) page